The Plastic Man Comedy/Adventure Show: Production

 The first episode of The Plastic Man Comedy/Adventure Show to air was "Louse of Wax", which was broadcast only once, as part of ABC's Saturday morning preview special for 1979.
 The episode was written by Mark Evanier, who recalled that "it was one of the fastest cartoon shows ever produced for television.
 I think from the time I wrote the script to the time it aired was about six weeks.
 We had finished production on Plastic Man for the time being.
 I got called in and I was told, 'We need to write another episode of Plastic Man and you're the fastest writer we've got.'"
 The plot was taken from an unused outline Evanier had written for the series.
 "Louse of Wax" used a different opening sequence from the one used in the rest of the series; according to Evanier, this was because the series opening had not yet been finished, so a different one had to be created to have the preview special ready in time.

 Cast

 For each of the shows, the cast list is the same.
 Taylor Marks (a pseudonym of stand-up comedian Mark Taylor) played Plastic Man in the program's live action segments in syndication.
+John Stephenson is listed twice in the end credits.